-To book a consult with a weight loss surgeon, please first watch the short information session below.
-After completing the session, a new patient coordinator will be in touch to schedule your consult.
+To schedule a Virtual Visit with a weight loss surgeon, please first watch the short information session below.
+After completing the session, a new patient coordinator will be in touch to schedule your virtual consult.
 Alternatively, you can call the number provided at the end of the session to speak to a new patient coordinator during regular business hours.

 The least invasive procedure, gastric banding keeps organ structure intact but is less effective for producing significant weight loss over time.

 Revisional surgeries are for patients who have already undergone a weight-loss surgical procedure and can take the form of a reversal, a conversion, or a repair.